Harvest Thyme Corn Fritters

 • Over the corn mixture sprinkle the flour, sugar, baking powder, salt, paprika and thyme.
 Gently mix.

-• Keep warm in a low oven.
-Or the fritters can be made in advance and heated in the oven just before serving.
+• Keep warm in a low oven until ready to serve, or store in the fridge in an airtight container, and heat in the oven just before serving.

 thyme & cheese corn fritters